hqin-2020/macro_finance/single_capital_with_structure_ambiguity/Readme.md

    - Contains the computed model solutions and other outputs.
         - ***res.npz**: Contains state variables, control variables, stationary densities, important derivatives, etc.
         - **uncertainty_priceelas.npz**: Contains the uncertainty price shock elasticity

+## Estimated Running Time
+1. **run.sh**: < 1 min
+Each task tested on a single core of Intel Xeon Gold 6248R using the parameters in the bash file, with multiple tasks run simultaneously